CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 term represents growth of new ice: new floes are created at a rate :math:`\dot{A}_p` in the smallest thickness category and a given lateral size category.
-If wave forcing is provided, the size of newly formed floes is determined via a tensile stress limitation arising from the wave field (:cite:`Shen2001`,:cite:`2019`); otherwise, all floes are presumed to grow as pancakes in the smallest floe size category resolved.
+If wave forcing is provided, the size of newly formed floes is determined via a tensile stress limitation arising from the wave field (:cite:`Shen2001`,:cite:`Roach2019`); otherwise, all floes are presumed to grow as pancakes in the smallest floe size category resolved.
 To allow for the joining of individual floes to one another, we represent the welding together of floes in freezing conditions via the fourth term, :math:`\beta_{\text{weld}}`, using a coagulation equation.

-To compute the impact of wave fracture of the FSD, if a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field using a random phase (XX random number currently commented out).
+To compute the impact of wave fracture of the FSD, if a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field.
+The full wave fracture parametrization as described in :cite:`Horvat2015` uses realizations of the sea surface field described by a randomly-varying phase.
+The presence of stochasticity means that the model would not be bit-for-bit.
+Users running the model with the full wave fracture parametrization should be aware that we have set the phase to be constant to obtain bit-for-bit reproducibility.
+Users with an interest in wave fracture may wish to uncomment the call to a random number in the code to incorporate the random phase.
+We are working on a machine-learning approach that would emulate the full parametrization including stochasticity, run to convergence.

 We calculate the fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply the outcome proportionally to the ice-covered fraction in each grid cell.